bierent/Personal-Trading-Journal/README.md

 # STS Trading Journal 🚀

-**Lightning-fast trading journal** – Track, analyze, and master your trades like never before.
+**Lightning-fast trading journal built by a legend in 2025** – Track, analyze, and master your trades like never before.

 ## ✨ Features